Minister’s Graduate Achievement Award

 • Nominee's collaboration with colleagues, including mentorship to new teachers or contributing to professional learning communities

-We have extended the deadline for submissions.
-Applications must now be submitted electronically to professional.standards@trb.sa.edu.au no later than midnight on 22 September 2025.
+Applications must be submitted electronically to professional.standards@trb.sa.edu.au no later than midnight on Sunday 23rd of August 2026.